 The Amazon Effect has changed more than just consumer expectations.
-As the e-commerce giant has transformed the retail industry, it has also forced businesses to revitalize their supply chain operations to keep pace with what Amazon is doing.
-With this in mind, here's a look at how Amazon continues to innovate in its supply chain and drive inventory management advances.
+As the e-commerce giant has transformed retail and the world, it has also forced businesses to accelerate supply chain operations to keep pace with new evolutions, like two-day and same day delivery.

-In many cases, conversations around Amazon warehouses end up focusing on drone deliveries, robotics innovation and similar sci-fi-like topics.
-While Amazon is pushing boundaries in these areas, they aren't ready for the big time yet.
+Conversations around Amazon warehouses often focus on high-tech solutions, from drone deliveries to autonomous robotic innovations.
+While Amazon is pushing boundaries in these areas, they aren't for everyone.

-Amazon warehouses feature extensive use of barcode scanners, a near-constant cycle of order processing, item picking and shipping.
-Digitizing these processes allows Amazon to gain greater visibility into asset dispositions and shipping needs at any given time.
+Amazon warehouses feature extensive use of mobile barcode scanners and wearables.
+Mobile devices enable a near-constant cycle of order processing, item picking and shipping.
+Digitizing inventory processes allows Amazon to gain real-time visibility into stock levels, asset dispositions and shipping demand at any given time.

-Amazon is transforming the supply chain by using digital technologies to adapt its operations to the specific needs of employees and partners in every setting.
-What started as using barcode scanners to track items at all times has evolved to a fully digital warehouse, distribution and fulfillment network that moves goods between locations with incredible efficiency.
-Going digital sets a foundation for flexible, fast-moving operations.
-This has allowed Amazon to make more dramatic strategic changes that are transforming how the supply chain works.
+Amazon transformed the supply chain by digitizing traditional warehouse processes to gain greater agility.
+What started as using barcode scanners to track inventory has evolved to a fully digital warehouse, distribution and fulfillment network that moves goods between locations with incredible efficiency.
+Going digital sets the foundation for a flexible, fast-moving modern operation.
+However, a digital enterprise is only effective if its data is accurate.
+Focusing on inventory accuracy has allowed Amazon to make dramatic strategic changes critical to its success.

 Transforming your inventory processes can be a challenging tasks.
 Before you can start solving problems with inventory management, first you need to dial in on why and where you are having issues.
 Explore some of our additional inventory management tips and best practices below:

 You may unsubscribe from these communications at anytime.